danny0838/lolikit/README.md

 * find - find some notes which contain some special pattern
 * list - lists some notes that have recently be changed
-* fix  - point out & help to fix the loli project defect. such like file encoding, check the newline format, avoid danger character in filename, remove empty directory. etc.
+* fix  - point out & help to fix the loli project defect. such like...
+    * file encoding
+    * check the newline format
+    * avoid danger character in filename
+    * remove empty directory.
+    * resourced note directory rename.